NEONScience/DI-NEON-participants/participants/2017-RemoteSensing/pre-institute2-git/Bassiouni-Maoya.md

 ### Goals
 * Become a better collaborator
-* Discover NEON data products & how to process/use them
+* Discover NEON data products & how to process and use them
 * Get inspiration for future projects idea using NEON data

 ### Proposed Capstone Project

 #### Summary
-Explore simple scaling relations between topographic indices and available canopy/vegetation indices/characteristics available in the NEON airborne remote sensing products.
+Explore simple scaling relations between topographic indices and available vegetation indices/characteristics available in the NEON airborne remote sensing products.
 Repeat at multiple sites and compare scaling relations.

 *NEON AOP Data*